use-ink/ink-docs/docs/basics/cross-contract-calling.md

 <img src="/img/title/cross-contract.svg" className="titlePic" />

-# Cross-Contract Calling
+# Cross-Contract Calls

 In ink! contracts it is possible to call ink! messages and ink! constructors.
 So ink! constructors allow delegation and ink! messages can easily call other ink! messages.
 Given another ink! contract like, we can call any of its functions.

+There are two approaches to cross-contract calls in ink!:
+2. Contract references (i.e `ContractRef`)
+3. Builders (i.e `CreateBuilder` and `CallBuilder`)

+A short tl;dr of the trade-offs:

+ContractRef Pros
+- Type safe
+- Calls are generated correctly for you

+ContractRef Cons
+- Need to instantiate contract yourself
+    - NANDO: Double check to see if we can use `code_hash`es

+CallBuiler Pros
+- More flexible call interface
+- Can tune call parameters more finely
+- Ability to use `delegate_call`
+    - NANDO: Double check if we can do this from `ContractRef`s
+- Can use it to call non-ink! contracts (e.g contracts compiled with Solang)

+CallBuiler Cons
+- Not type safe
+- Harder to use

+## Contract References

 See our [`delegator example contract`](https://github.com/paritytech/ink/blob/master/examples/delegator/lib.rs) for an elaborate example which uses cross-contract calling.